English

 Students pursuing a bachelor’s degree in English also have the option to concurrently complete the secondary education 8-12 program through the education program.
 The program requires 42 hours of coursework in education that includes a semester of student teaching.
 Interested students should contact the director of education for education program advising.

-History and women’s & gender studies minors are good choices for English majors.
+History, theatre, communication, political science, media studies, and women’s & gender studies minors or the legal studies or organizational leadership certificates are good choices for English majors.
 Courses taken for a minor reduce the number of general electives a student must take.